In this Section

 Please note: To protect equipment housed in the MathSpace, please do not bring any type of food or drink during your visit.

 For more information, please contact firstname.lastname@example.org.

-The Language Lab at BHCC provides a high-tech learning environment along with a knowledgeable tutoring staff to guide you with any aspect of language learning, from speaking, listening and pronunciation, to reading, writing, grammar and mechanics.
-The Lab has language learning software programs and tutors, as well as computers for student use.
+The Language Lab at BHCC provides a high-tech learning environment along with a knowledgeable tutoring staff to guide you with any aspect of language learning, from speaking, listening and pronunciation to reading, writing, grammar and mechanics.
+The Lab has language learning materials, programs and tutors, as well as computers for student use.
 The objective of the Lab is to help all students improve their language skills.

 - Individual tutoring sessions